LaconicNetwork/docs.laconic.com/content/service-provider/become-an-sp.md

 ## Buy a domain and configure nameservers to DO

-In this example, we are using audubon.app with [nameservers pointing to Digital Ocean](https://docs.digitalocean.com/products/networking/dns/getting-started/dns-registrars/).
+In this example, we are using laconic.com with [nameservers pointing to Digital Ocean](https://docs.digitalocean.com/products/networking/dns/getting-started/dns-registrars/).
 You'll need to do the same.
 Integration with other providers is possible and encouraged, but requires know-how and research.
 Later, we'll need a Digital Ocean Access Token added to the ansible-vault.

 ## Configure DNS